sassichico/harttia/README.md

-This repository compiles scripts and files used for the manuscript "Rapid turnover of sex chromosomes lively drives speciation in Neotropical armored catfish Harttia (Siluriformes, Loricariidae)".
+This repository compiles scripts and files used for the manuscript "Rapid turnover of sex chromosomes is associated with speciation in Neotropical armored catfish Harttia (Siluriformes, Loricariidae)".